Perspective | I read decades of Woody Allen’s private notes. He’s obsessed with teenage girls.

 Allen’s archive is a garden of earthly deletes — decades of notes and stories and sketches that the prolific filmmaker exiled, for whatever reason, to the shadowlands in between whole-hearted commitment and half-hearted possession.
 His screenplays are often Freudian, and they generally feature him (or some avatar for him) sticking almost religiously to a formula: A relationship on the brink of failure is thrown into chaos by the introduction of a compelling outsider, almost always a young woman.
 Sometimes, this produces a gem, such as “Match Point.”
 Often it does not.
 Ellen Page, featured in 2012’s “To Rome With Love,” called working with Allen “the biggest regret of my career.”

 Allen’s work is flatly boorish.
 Running through all of the boxes is an insistent, vivid obsession with young women and girls: There’s the “wealthy, educated, respected” male character in one short story (“By Destiny Denied: Incident at Entwhistle’s”) who lives with a 21-year-old “Indian” woman.
 First, Allen’s revisions reduce her to 18, then double down, literally, and turn her into two 18-year-olds.
 There’s the 16-year-old in an unmade television pitch described as “a flashy sexy blonde in a flaming red low cut evening gown with a long slit up the side.”
 There’s the 17-year-old girl in another short story, “Consider Kaplan,” whose 53-year-old neighbor falls in love with her as the two share a silent, one-floor-long elevator ride in their Park Avenue co-op.
-There’s the female college student in “Rainy Day” (presumably Gomez’s role) who “should not be 20 or 21, sounds more like 18 — or even 17 — but 18 seems better.”
+There’s the female college student in “Rainy Day” who “should not be 20 or 21, sounds more like 18 — or even 17 — but 18 seems better.”
 That script includes a male college student but gives no description of his age.
 Another of Allen’s male characters, in a draft of a 1977 New Yorker story called “The Kugelmass Episode,” is a 45-year-old fascinated by “coeds” at City College of New York.
 In the margin next to this character’s dialogue, Allen wrote, then crossed out, “c’est moi” — it’s me.

 His publicist, Leslee Dart, did not reply to several requests for comment on this story.
 Reclusive by nature, Allen did lodge a complaint about the Weinstein moment, warning the BBC about “a witch hunt atmosphere, a Salem atmosphere, where every guy in an office who winks at a woman is suddenly having to call a lawyer.”
 He seems to believe that coworkers wink at each other all the time.